shiltemann/presentations-old/2018-GalaxyEU/PITCHME.md

 ![](2018-GalaxyEU/images/rarefaction.gif)

-calculate alpha diversity for randomly selected subset of sequences in each sample
+Calculate diversity for randomly selected subset of sequences in each sample

 ---